-14. What is a diverging diamond intersection?
+17. What is a diverging diamond intersection?

-Diverging diamond intersections (DDIs) are proposed for intersections with a high volume of left-turning traffic.
-DDIs allow vehicles to travel more quickly through an intersection by temporarily shifting traffic to the left side of the road.
-This allows throughtraffic and left-turning traffic to proceed through the intersection simultaneously, eliminating the need for a left-turn arrow.
+Diverging diamond intersections (DDIs) are proposed for intersections with a high volume of leftturning traffic.
+DDIs allow vehicles to travel more efficiently through an intersection by temporarily shifting traffic to the left side of the road.
+This allows through-traffic and left-turning traffic to proceed through the intersection simultaneously, eliminating the need for a left-turn arrow.
 To help drivers navigate, DDIs are designed with overhead signs, pavement markings and traffic signals.
-Learn more about DDIs by visiting Loop360Project.com and checking out our FAQs page.
+Visit Loop360Project.com/divergingdiamond.htm to learn more about DDIs.

-15. How is stakeholder input being incorporated into the program, and how can I get involved?
+18. How is stakeholder input being incorporated into the program, and how can I get involved?

-Stakeholder involvement not only helps identify the issues experienced by Loop 360 users, but helps shape the solutions and potential visual, economic, environmental and community impacts.
+Stakeholder involvement not only helps identify the issues experienced by Loop 360 users, but helps shape the solutions and potential visual, economic, environmental, and community impacts.
 Input received to date has helped the program team evaluate and refine the originally proposed scenarios, identify new scenarios to be studied, and refine the criteria by which all scenarios will be evaluated.
 Ongoing stakeholder involvement is necessary to support and promote solutions for the corridor.
 Throughout the process there will continue to be opportunities to provide feedback, concerns and ideas.
-Comments are welcome at any time, and may be submitted through the online comment form at www.Loop360Project.com.
+Comments are welcome at any time, and may be submitted through the online comment form.
 TxDOT will also meet with stakeholder groups along the corridor, in addition to other interested stakeholders throughout the greater Austin area, to discuss both local and corridor-wide issues.